TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Experiments

 \subsection{Experiment Setup}

-TelePhantom integrates several key components.
-The user's movements are captured via an inertial motion capture suit and a pair of strain gauge-based mocap gloves, providing high-fidelity joint angle data for both body posture and delicate hand movements.
-To visualize robot action before execution, we employ a RealSense RGB-D camera and render the phantom either on a standard 2D display or within a VR headset (e.g., Meta Quest 3).
-For the physical hardware, we use a UFactory xArm-6 robotic arm outfitted with a Leap hand \cite{shaw2023leaphand}, utilizing AprilTag \cite{olson2011apriltag} to align the initial poses of the phantom and the real robot.
+TelePreview integrates several key components.
+We capture the user's movements via an inertial motion capture suit and a pair of strain-gauge-based mocap gloves, providing high-fidelity joint angle data for both body posture and delicate hand movements.
+To visualize robot action before execution, we employ a RealSense RGB-D camera and render the preview either on a standard 2D display or within a VR headset (e.g., Meta Quest 3).
+For the physical hardware, we use a UFactory xArm-6 robotic arm outfitted with a Leap hand \cite{shaw2023leaphand}, utilizing AprilTag \cite{olson2011apriltag} to align the initial poses of the preview and the real robot.

 Following the methodology outlined in \cite{sivakumar2022robotic, qin2023anyteleop}, users attempted each task 10 times.
 We reference the baseline success rates from their papers.